MicrosoftDocs/dynamics-365-intelligent-order-management/topics/trial-faq.md

 The following limitations apply for the trial:

 - The trial is available to you for 30 days.
 After that, you can request an extension for another 30 days, buy a paid license, or sign up for a new trial.
 - The trial will expire if there’s no activity in the app for 14 consecutive days.
-Trials tht have expired can't be reactivated, but you can start a new trial.
+Trials that have expired can't be reactivated, but you can start a new trial.
 - You can have only one active trial per app at a time.
 You can sign up again after your current trial for the app ends.

-## Dynamics 365 Intelligent Order Management-specific questions
+## Specific questions for Dynamics 365 Intelligent Order Management

 ### How do I start using the trial?